 The following insights are drawn from an analysis by Richard Hammar and interviews with Frank Sommerville, an attorney, CPA, and editorial advisor, and Ted Batson, an attorney and CPA with the accounting firm CapinCrouse.
-Read the full analysis, “Integrating Tax Reform for 2018—and Beyond,” in the May/June issue of Church Law &Tax Report.
+Read the full analysis in “Integrating Tax Reform for 2018—and Beyond.”

 Prior to The Tax Cuts and Jobs Act of 2017, certain business expenses were deductible if, in aggregate, they exceeded 2 percent of the taxpayer’s adjusted gross income (AGI), Hammar said.